rothardo/chatbot-llm/README.md

     pnpm install
     ```

-3. Prisma Commands
+3. **Prisma Commands**

     To set up the database and ensure everything works smoothly, you will need to run the following Prisma commands.

     a. **Run database migrations**:
-    ```bash

     pnpm run migrate:postgres
-    ```

     b. **Seed the database** (optional, if your project requires initial data):
-    ```bash

     pnpm run seed:db
     ```

     These commands will ensure that your database is set up correctly, and any necessary initial data is populated.

 4. **Run the development server**:
     ```bash